freenas/freenas-docs/userguide/virtualmachines.rst

 :menuselection:`Virtual Machines`
 shows a list of installed virtual machines and available memory.
-The available memory changes according to what has been allocated to VMs.
+The available memory changes depending on what the system is doing, including which virtual machines are running.

 A log file for each VM is written to :samp:`/var/log/vm/{vmname}`.